 In 1660 she was rebuilt and renamed Royal Sovereign.
 During the three Anglo-Dutch Wars, she saw action at the Battle of Ketish Knock in 1652, Orfordness (1666), Solebay (1672), Schoonveld (1673), and the battle of Texel (1673).
 Following another rebuild in 1685, in the War of the League of Augsburg, she was at the battle of Beachy Head (1690) and the battles of Barfleur and La Hogue (1692).
 In 1696 a misplaced candle set the ship on fire and she burned at Chatham.

 This model of the SOVEREIGN OF THE SEAS was made in 1990.
 It has been restored with love and care.
 The ship is a beautiful piece of work.
 The rigging and hull are impressive, and the many details show the art of shipbuilding at that time.
 The model's sails are set as running downwind on port tack.

 The model is fixed to the stand board by two screws.
 It is 1 : 78 scale.
 Length is 109 cm, width 41 cm, height 93 cm.

-Please take your time to have a good look at the set of photos.
+Have a look at the set of photos.
 There are several views of the entire ship model and the hull before a blue background and closer views of hull, deck and rigging.
+Click images to enlarge!